 9. The Lord of the Rings Instrumental Solos

-This beginner cello book includes music from all three Lord of the Rings movies and a demo CD with performance tracks and play along tracks.
-Additionally there is a piano accompaniment book!
+This beginner cello book is perfect for Lord of the Rings fans as it includes music from all 3 movies plus a bonus CD with tracks to showcase your skills and practice.
+It also comes with a piano accompaniment book!

 10. Suzuki Cello School